Beta flash

 Double fisherman's knot

-Solid knot used to tie two ropes or pieces
+Solid knot used to tie two ropes or

 of webbing together (Aka